 - Contextual bandit/personalization - algorithm used in the background; it belongs to a broad range of reinforcement learning approaches.

 - Feature - input variable used by the prediction model to make a prediction.
 An example of the feature is the customer's country or their number of purchases in the last year.

 - Reward - information that is used by the model to learn and adapt for changes.

 You need to create several versions of a weblayer, define the optimization target, and set the list of features.
 Once you start the weblayer, the algorithm based on the chosen features then identifies the context for every customer and selects the best option of your predefined weblayers.
 That specific personalized weblayer is then shown to your customers.
-In the beginning, all the variants are served equally but as more rewards are tracked for specific context and variant, the winning variant for every context prevails.
+In the beginning, all the variants are served equally, but as more rewards are tracked for a specific context and variant, the winning variant for every context prevails.